dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

 ### Firewall Rules

+Security Groups created by default with VPC allows Inbound traffic only within given VPC.
-Add rules on default Security Group that would allow SSH, ICMP and HTTPS inbound traffic:
+Add rules that would allow SSH, ICMP and HTTPS inbound traffic from outside world:

 ```
 aws ec2 authorize-security-group-ingress \